Seahawks vs. Patriots best bets at DraftKings Sportsbook: Computer model reveals top three Big Game picks

 The Seahawks and Patriots ranked first and fourth in the NFL in scoring defense during the regular season, and this is likely to be another physical matchup.
 Seattle did give up 27 points to the Rams last week, but it has been dominant against everybody but Los Angeles dating back to the bye week.
 Meanwhile, the Patriots have forced eight turnovers in three postseason games and haven't given up more than 241 yards of total offense during the playoffs.
 The model predicts that the Under hits in 59% of simulations.

 Despite battling injuries and splitting reps with rookie TreVeyeon Henderson all season, Stevenson piled up 948 scrimmage yards this season and scored a career-high nine total touchdowns in 14 games during the regular season.
 He's also been leaned on heavily this postseason, as he's been given 58 touches over the first three games compared to Henderson's 26.
 He's the more efficient receiving running back at the moment, and Seattle did give up a receiving touchdown to a running back last week.
-The model predicts that Stevenson scores 0.52 touchdowns on average, while these odds imply a 38.5% chance to score.
+The model predicts that Stevenson scores in 53% of simulations, while these odds imply a 41.7% chance to score.

 Jaxon Smith-Njigba, Seahawks, Over 6.5 receptions (-149)